thatguyeric/project2/README.md

-## This is for our Project 2 - Patient Support Forum
+## Project 2 - Patient Support Forum

+This is our Readme file.